Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 Currently, Bossa for macOS only supports flashing Duet 2 WiFi/Ethernet/Maestro boards, and NOT Duet 3 MB6HC/6XD boards.

 For Duet 3 MB6HC/6XD boards, we recommend using a Windows PC, Raspberry Pi, or other Linux PC/installation/virtual machine.
-Intel-based Macs can boot into a Linux Live USB.
-See the other tabs here for guides.
+Intel-based Macs can boot into a Linux Live USB; see the other tabs here for guides.
 For ARM-based Macs, installing Windows 11 for ARM as a virtual machine also works.
 Please see [this forum thread](https://forum.duet3d.com/topic/11445/flashing-firmware-on-mac-os-x) for more details and other work arounds.

 Flashing with Bossa on macOS: